PhuongHoang68/ReScribe/README.md

 ## Description

-Full-stack MERN + AI-powered application designed to help new Etsy sellers launch and grow their shops by generating professional, high-converting shop and product content in minutes.
+Full-stack MERN + AI-powered application designed for marketers, creators, and content strategists to save hours by transforming long-form blog content into ready-to-share, platform-specific social media posts for Twitter, LinkedIn, and Instagram.

-The app streamlines branding, marketing copy, SEO, and visual design suggestions — all in one dashboard.
+The app ensures efficient content workflow by combining AI-powered rewriting with a simple, intuitive dashboard.

 ### User Story
-                As a new Etsy seller,
+                As a marketer or content creator,
-                I want an AI-powered content creation tool So that I can quickly set up a professional and attractive shop without spending hours on copywriting or design.
+                I want a tool that can repurpose my long-form blog posts So that I can quickly create social-media-ready content for multiple platforms instantly.

 ### Acceptance Criteria
-                GIVEN an Etsy seller AI assistant web app WHEN I sign in with Google or email THEN I can navigate to the Shop page to input my product type, target audience, price point, and brand positioning
-                WHEN I submit the Shop form
-                THEN I receive AI-generated shop name ideas, banner/icon visuals, shop announcements, shop policies, thank-you email templates, and a brand color palette, with options to open Canva or Ideogram for editing visuals
-                WHEN I navigate to the Product page THEN I can enter product details (type, audience, tone, aesthetic, pricing strategy) WHEN I submit the Product form
-                THEN I receive AI-generated product titles, descriptions, SEO tags, pricing ideas, and customer review/thank-you messages, with an option to open PlaceIt for mockups
+                GIVEN a content repurposing AI web app WHEN I log in with my secure account THEN I can access a dashboard where I paste my long-form blog content WHEN I input a title and select output types (Twitter, LinkedIn, Instagram) THEN the AI generates platform-optimized social posts WHEN I submit the form
-                WHEN results are generated
+                THEN a progress bar displays while content is being generated WHEN results are ready
-                THEN the form collapses but can be toggled with "Show Form" WHEN I revisit the app
-                THEN my past results are saved and can be accessed via "View Recent Search"
+                THEN they appear on the right-hand side of the dashboard WHEN I view my history
+                THEN I can search through and re-access my past generated content WHEN I log out
+                THEN I am returned to the landing page

 ## Installation